Model & Strategy

 Clementine Jacoby started Recidiviz as a side hustle while working full-time at Google, where she was a rising Product Manager.
 Prior to Google, Clementine worked at OPower, a software company that used data and behavioral economics to help consumers make better decisions about their energy usage.
 Clementine graduated from Stanford with a degree in Symbolic Systems.

-Recidiviz has built an open-source platform to safely and responsibly aggregate, clean, standardize, and link criminal justice data from disparate sources.
+In its first year, Recidiviz has built an extensible, open-source platform to safely and responsibly aggregate, clean, standardize, and link criminal justice data from disparate sources.
 The platform now handles live data from five states and ~900 counties.
 Recidiviz signs data-sharing agreements with each state to provide broad, ongoing data access.

-Recidiviz’s first product was a web tool that allows corrections leaders to set and track decarceration goals, pinpoint problems, and understand the drivers of prison admissions.
-In June 2020, Recidiviz launched reports geared at nudging the decision-making of parole and probation officers, who supervise ~4.5 million people nationwide.
+Recidiviz has launched its first two products: 1) a web tool for state corrections leaders to set and track decarceration goals, pinpoint problems, understand the drivers of prison admissions, and identify outliers and 2) alerts designed to nudge the decision-making of parole and probation officers, who supervise ~4.5 million people nationwide.